Selects: Noise Pollution: Arrrgh!

 And

-those blowers that they used to hate and now that
+blowers that you used to hate and now that

 I'm like mincing and prancing, just getting it done.